 What’s the Average Cost of Living in Wyoming?

 Wyoming has the lowest average cost of living among all of the Rocky Mountain states, beating out neighbors like Utah, Colorado, Idaho, and Montana.
-It also ranks among the top 20 most affordable states in the nation, according to MERIC data collected in late 2021.
+It also ranks among the top 20 most affordable states in the nation, according to MERIC data collected in 2022.

 Breaking down the expenses provides a snapshot of what the annual cost of living in Wyoming might look like.